kidsdynamic/childrenlab_v2/README.md

 | Status Code    | Meaning      |
 | ------------- |:-------------|
 | 200     | Retrieve successfully |
-| 403     | The user doesn't have access to the kid
+| 401     | Unauthorized, The user doesn't have access to the kid
 | 500     | Internal error.
 Please send me the error.
 I will fix it |

 ### curl